JLanzuisi/Jack-SB/chapters/ch4.md

 muffin are buttered."

 "You should be double-checkin' everyone's order," Walter said to me.
-"And take Gary's coffee out of my twenty."
+"And take Gary's out of my twenty."

 "I'll need a lot more that," I said, extending my hand.